-Canadian chartered professional accountancy and business consulting firm MNP, the fifth largest in the country, has published their independent review entitled “The Original Bitcoin Protocol: What is it and why does it matter?” on August 25.
+Canadian chartered professional accountancy and business consulting firm MNP, the fifth largest in the country, published their independent review entitled “The Original Bitcoin Protocol: What is it and why does it matter?” on August 25.

 “This report reviewed Satoshi’s writings for the implementations of the Bitcoin network, the associated software, and code, and the Bitcoin protocol.
 Source material for our review included Satoshi’s whitepaper, emails, forum posts, and original code, which are all publicly available.
 These source materials were used to determine Satoshi’s original purpose for Bitcoin,” the MNP report stated.

-After four months of an intensive and extensive investigation into the original Bitcoin protocol and two of its implementations—Bitcoin Core (BTC) and Bitcoin SV (BSV)—the report has concluded that BSV is the better implementation of Bitcoin white paper and its author, Satoshi Nakamoto’s, original vision.
+After four months of an intensive and extensive investigation into the original Bitcoin protocol and two of its implementations—Bitcoin Core (BTC) and Bitcoin SV (BSV)—the report has concluded that BSV is the better implementation of the Bitcoin white paper and its author, Satoshi Nakamoto’s, original vision.

 “Based on our review, Bitcoin was intended to be a transaction network for digital cash to compete as a global payment system.
 Current implementations (BSV and BTC) were compared against that original vision.
-Our findings indicate BSV is most representative of Satoshi’s original intention for Bitcoin.
+Our findings indicate that BSV is most representative of Satoshi’s original intention for Bitcoin.
 We used an assessment framework and resulting criteria—including OpCodes, Bitcoin scripting, and protocol elements—to assess the protocols described in this paper,” the report stated.